Amart85/dp-090-databricks-ml/Instructions/Labs/04a-running-experiments-in-aml.md

 1. Within the Azure Databricks Workspace, using the command bar on the left, select **Workspace**, **Users** and select your username (the entry with house icon).
 Open the folder named **04 - Integrating Azure Databricks and Azure Machine Learning** to find the notebook **1.0 Running experiments in Azure Machine Learning**.

+1. If your cluster is not running, go to `Clusters`, select your cluster and press the `Start` button, then press `Confirm`.
+Wait until the cluster is started.

+1. Attach the notebook to your cluster.
+Go to the top left dropwdown, choose your cluster and press Enter to attach your notebook to that cluster.
+Alternately, you can do this later, when running the first cell in a detached notebook: a confirmation dialog appears, warning that the notebook is not yet attached to any cluster, asking if you want to automatically launch a cluster, press `Attach and Run` to do so.

 1. Then read the notes in the notebook, running each code cell in turn.
 After completing the exercises in the notebook continue below to review the training metrics and artifacts for your experiment.

 1. From within the Azure Machine Learning studio, navigate to the **Experiments** tab, and open the experiment run that corresponds to the MLflow experiment.
 In the **Metrics** tab of the run, you will observe the model metrics that were logged via MLflow tracking APIs.